dh-notes/vim-article/main.md

 respectively (even when your cursor is located mid-word or mid-sentence).

 The small effect of modes and text awareness is the ease with which you can begin to memorize text manipulation shortcuts.
-Vim wants to keep you fingers at the keyboard, at the home row, minimizing finger movement for chord-like progressions like `Ctrl-C` and `Ctrl-P` (the usual way in which you copy and paste selections, for example).
-Because you don't need to use the mouse that much (or at all) when you are good at Vim and because the commands are compact, there is not much wrist movement and many writers report reduced hand strain.
+Vim wants to keep your fingers at the keyboard, at home row, minimizing finger movement involved in chord-like progressions like `Ctrl-C` and `Ctrl-P` (the usual way to copy and paste selections, for example).
+Because you don't need to use the mouse that much (or at all) when you are good at Vim and because the commands are compact, your wrists remain relatively stable.
+Many writers report reduced hand strain.
 But these are small luxuries.
-The big payoff of modes and text awareness is **command composability.** In some sense, Vim is a language for interacting with language.
-"Delete a word" has a grammatical structure: an verb and a noun.
-Once you become fluent in this language, you will be able to compose commands "on the fly," without thinking or looking things up in the help file.
+The big payoff of modes and text awareness is **command composability.** In some important sense, Vim is a language for interacting with language.
+"Delete a word" has a grammatical structure: a verb and a noun.
+Once you become fluent in this language, you will be able to compose commands "on the fly," without thinking or looking things up.
 A measure of flow and fluency becomes possible, elevating mere editing into handcraft.
 As literary scholars we are biased towards tools that understand language on its own terms.

-As with any language, the road to fluency is not easy.
+As with any language, the road to fluency is not short.
 But compared to a foreign language, Vim makes use of a small, controlled vocabulary.
-It is easy to learn.
+It is quick to learn.
 You will be able to do most common tasks after a week or so of practicing.
 And you can stop there.
-At the level of basic proficiency, Vim will already feel like a professional tool, adequate to the task of composing text with a measure of kinetic pleasure and expertise.
+At a level of basic proficiency, Vim will already feel like a professional tool, adequate to the task of composing text with a measure of kinetic pleasure and expertise.
 But once you understand that Vim is a language, you may also start getting interested in Vimscript, the